Fostering STEM Careers with Free Drone Curriculum

 Take Flight is a four-year project currently in its third year of development.
 We're collaborating closely with a select group of teachers to co-design, refine, and test the curriculum.
 If you’ve come across this website and would like to explore the curriculum, we’d love to hear from you!
 Please send us an email and let us know if you're using it and share your experience with us.

-How Does the Take Flight Curriculum Work?
+How Does Take Flight Work?

 Missions